-The name and location of this temple is very close to Gunung Kawi, but this one is not near as famous.
+The name and location of this temple is very close to Gunung Kawi, but this one is not nearly as famous.
 This is a water temple with a nice jungle setting.

 This is one of the most well known temples near Ubud, partly because of the Hindu holy spring where visitors (including tourists) are allowed to bathe and pray, if that’s your thing.

 In the center of the Sangeh Monkey Forest is a 17th century temple called Pura Bukit Sari, along with several smaller temples scattered throughout the jungle nearby.
-As an added bonus, you get to hang out with…… more monkeys!
+As an added bonus, you get to hang out with… you guessed it… more monkeys!

 This is an ancient 10th century temple located in Batuan village, halfway between Ubud and Sanur.
 The whole temple grounds are open to tourists, and a lot of the buildings and carvings are different from what you normally see at other Balinese temples.

 14. Abiansemal Temple

 I know nothing about this temple except that it looks very old and exotic.
 There’s foliage growing out of the stone roof top.
 This temple is easy to stop and visit while en route to the Sangeh Monkey Forest.